TelemetryDeck/docs/articles/insights-about-system-version.md

 order: 20
 ---

-## Step One: Navigate To Your App
+## Step one: Navigate to your app

 To create insights, you first need to create an app.
 If you have not created and linked your app yet, check out our guide [Making an Account](/docs/articles/making-account/) first.

 In your browser, navigate to the [dashboard](https://dashboard.telemetrydeck.com).
 There you will find a drop-down menu on the top left side, next to the TelemetryDeck logo.
 Choose your app from here.

-## Step Two: Select Or Create A New Group
+## Step two: Select or create a new group

 Grouping your insights is a great way to give a better overview of related topics.
 For example, grouping operating systems with insights about device types and app versions.
 In case you have not already created a group where your new insight fits into, here is a quick guide on how to create groups in the browser dashboard:

 To create a group in the dashboard, have a look at the left sidebar.
 Here you can find the `GROUPS` category.
 Click on _+ New Group_, give your group a name, and then click on `Create`.
 You now have a new group in your sidebar!

-## Step Three: Creating a New Insight
+## Step three: Creating a new insight

 Getting insights on the operating system is essential.
 That is why we provide you with helpful templates to choose from, for example **System Versions**.
 This will give you insights on the operating systems your users are using.
 Let's have a look on how to create insights for **System Versions**.

 While in your group, you will see a `Create new Insight` field.
 Depending on if there are already existing insights, you may have to scroll down to find them.
 Click on _+ Create new Insight_.
 Here you will find `System Versions` on the bottom.
 After clicking on it, a new insight card will be created.
 You can hover over the pie chart to get information about how many users are using your app from a specific operating system.
 By default, the versions are grouped by minor versions (displayed as `15.x.x`).

-## Step Four: Configure Your Insights
+## Step four: Configure your insights

 In some cases, it is not necessary to know every minor version a user uses.
 In that case, we provide you with different breakdown keys to better filter your signals.
 When configuring an insight, the default key is `systemVersion`, displayed as `15.x.x`.
 You can switch to `majorMinorSystemVersion` to display the version as `15.x`, or `majorSystemVersion` to display it as `15`.